The Complete Guide To Advanced Clinical Facials

 Other types of facial include the hydrafacial and laser facial.
 A hydrafacial uses water-assisted dermabrasion to deeply cleanse the skin, before infusing the skin with a variety of nutrients.
 This method of facial is very popular and allows a degree of customisation though not to the extent of advanced clinical facials.

-A laser facial can be used to help resurface the skin — allowing fine lines and wrinkles to lessen in appearance.
+A laser facial can also help resurface the skin.
+This allows fine lines and wrinkles to lessen in appearance.
 However, this treatment is not as readily customisable as the advanced clinical facial and may have a longer downtime.

-Can this facial be combined with other treatments?
+Can you combine this facial with other treatments?

 An advanced clinical facial is a great place for someone to start who is new to aesthetic treatments, as the practitioner will examine your skin condition and personalise the treatment to your needs.
 They may also be able to suggest other treatments that can complement this type of facial, based on your own skin concerns.